BR0kEN-/cikit/docs/vagrant/wsl/README.md

   Get-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux
   ```

-  If you made sure all good, open the Microsoft Store and use search to find Ubuntu.
+  If you made sure all good, open the Microsoft Store and use search to find Ubuntu/openSUSE/other distro.
 Proceed to its page and click `Get`.
 After distro will be downloaded, click `Launch` and do the installation.

   **Not recommended, legacy installation via `lxrun`**.